-Our report is made solely to the unitholders of Sub-Funds, as a body in accordance with Section 15 of the Unit Trusts Act 1990.
-Our audit work has been undertaken so that we might state to the Sub-Funds' unitholders those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Sub-Funds of the Trust and the Sub-Funds' unitholders as a body, for our audit work, for this report, or for the opinions we have formed.
+Our report is made solely to the Sub-Funds' unitholders, as a body, in accordance with Section 15 of the Unit Trusts Act 1990.
+Our audit work has been undertaken so that we might state to the Trust's unitholders those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Trust and the Trust's unitholders as a body, for our audit work, for this report, or for the opinions we have formed.